 - Have a personal laptop computer.
 Students will receive a list of required technical specifications.
-A laptop is required for all concentrations and is mandatory for participation in face-to-face sessions including new student orientations. - Submit a nonrefundable \$500 deposit that will be applied to the first term's tuition. - Participate in a three-day community-building workshop and orientation meeting.
+A laptop is required for all concentrations and is mandatory for participation in face-to-face sessions including new student orientations. - Submit a nonrefundable \$500 deposit that will be applied to the first term's tuition. - Participate in the High Performance Learning Workshop and orientation meeting.
 A nonrefundable fee of \$500 is charged for this activity.